azadbolour/boardgame/scala-server/README.md

 - TODO.
 Comment out console log of game state in UI once debugged.

 ## To Do

+- Integration test.
+First play is a machine play and it is a pass.
+  Both client and server should do the right thing.
+Client has to make sure user move is centered.

+- Test.
+Two clicks on start button e.g., start in rapid succession??
+  On any button?
+Should be disabled immediately.

 - Document.
 Test assertion exceptions are converted to Failure in Try for blocks.
 So they do not cause test failure automatically.